EdgarAllenExile/notehub/Misc Notes/Types.md

 }
 ```

 You can also do cool things with extension methods I think, but that is not what I am checking out at the moment.

+#### Use Case

+You should use an enum when a variable can only take one of a small set of parameters.
+Such as "full time", "part time", "casual" for contracted workers.

+Enums should specifically be used for situations in which you have enumerated every possible value a variable could take.
+Days of the week or months of the year as an example.

 ### Structure Types

 Structure types, or structs, encapsulate data and functionality.

 A variable of a struct type contains an instance of that time (value semantics (not sure how relevant)).